KSP-KOS/KSLib/doc/lib_lazcalc.md

 ## lib_LAZcalc.

-``lib_LAZcalc.ks`` provides the user with a launch azimuth based on a desired target orbit altitude and inclination and can contunued to be used throughout accent to update the heading.
+``lib_LAZcalc.ks`` provides the user with a launch azimuth based on a desired target orbit altitude and inclination and can continued to be used throughout accent to update the heading.
 It bases this calculation on the vessel's launch and current geoposition.

 ## LAZcalc_init()